calebmcook/CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/README.md

 ![Tensors.png](Tensors.png)

 ### Results
 **TODO**: What are the results/insights did you get by profiling/debugging your model?
-See the included profiler report .pdf (profiler-report.html) **TODO** Remember to provide the profiler html/pdf file in your submission.
+**TODO** Remember to provide the profiler html/pdf file in your submission.

+- Based on the above plot I do not see anomalous behavior as the cross entropy loss output tensor is steadily decreasing as the training steps increase.
+A possible error could be a non-decreasing graph of cross entropy loss as the training steps increased.
+- See the included profiler report .pdf (profiler-report.html)
-The summary displayed here shows that there were 3 rules triggered, as well as the recommended remedies to be pursued.
+- The summary displayed here shows that there were 3 rules triggered, as well as the recommended remedies to be pursued.

 ![Profiler-Report-Flagged.png](Profiler-Report-Flagged.png)

 ## Model Deployment